ModellingWebLab/WebLab/README.md

 The easiest way to get a complete working Web Lab setup is to use the developer version of our Ansible deployment.
 See https://github.com/ModellingWebLab/deployment for details.

+This VM can also be used to run experiments with a local Django server for development.

 ### Install system requirements

 * Python 3.5+